 Woodcote School Ethos

-Woodcote is a community with positive ethos.
-We take pride in our diverse cultural community and all children are encouraged to do their best in a positive, hardworking, learning environment.
-We value each child as an individual and work hard to foster resilience, creativity, responsibility, self-belief, respect and truthfulness.
+At Woodcote we have a positive ethos and we take pride in our community.
+All children are encouraged to do their best in a positive, hardworking, and engaging learning environment.
+We value each child as an individual and foster resilience, creativity, responsibility, self-belief, respect and truthfulness.

 Woodcote School Values